131st Infantry Division (Wehrmacht): Operational history

 The 131st Infantry Division was activated in October 1940, primarily out of other divisions - it included soldiers from the 31st and 269th Infantry Divisions, and cavalry from the 19th.

 The division participated in Operation Barbarossa and fought during the entire war on the Eastern Front.
-In January 1945, the division was driven into the so-called Heiligenbeil Pocket, were it was destroyed in March 1945.
+In January 1945, the division was driven into the so-called Heiligenbeil Pocket, where it was destroyed in March 1945.